-From sugar to caffeine to opioids, anyone who has quit an addictive substance understands how tough it is to get through cravings.
+Anyone who has quit an addictive substance understands how tough it is to get through cravings.

 They don’t mean that you are weak, going crazy, or doomed to fail.
 (Even though it can feel like all of those things when you’re in the middle of a craving.)
 They are a result of the changes that substance use created in your brain.
 It takes time for your brain to adapt and learn new patterns, so cravings are very normal.

 Triggers bring on cravings.